hashgraph/hedera-improvement-proposal/HIP/hip-associate-dissociate.md

 There are some functions that are unique to Hedera HTS tokens that are not part of the ERC standard.
 A mechanism should be provided to enable developers to call these functions on HTS tokens in a way that is familiar to users of ERC-20 and ERC-721 tokens.
+Additionally, these token functions should be callable by both EOAs and contracts.

 ## Rationale